 The Smarter Balanced Assessment (SBAC), implemented in California in 2014-15 as part of the California Assessment of Student Performance and Progress, is designed to evaluate students' levels of college and career readiness.
-Student performance on the SBAC may also predict success in college in a manner similar to other commonly used assessments, including high school grade point average (HSGPA) and SAT.
+Student performance on the SBAC may also predict their success in college in a manner similar to other commonly used assessments, including high school grade point average (HSGPA) and SAT.
 A recent PACE report shared the following findings relevant to the current policy discussions on the use of assessments for college admissions decisions:

-- SBAC does as well as the SAT in predicting college outcomes, specifically first-year college GPA and second-year persistence rates, for students enrolled in CSU or UC. - HSGPA is a stronger predictor of first-year college GPA and second-year persistence than either SBAC or SAT at CSU. - None of the three assessments (HSGPA, SBAC, or SAT) are strong predictors of second-year persistence at CSU or UC campuses, and even less predictive for socioeconomically disadvantaged students compared to more advantaged students. - Patterns for predicting early college outcomes with HSGPA, SAT, and SBAC persist across all racial/ethnic groups. - HSGPA as a predictor of college outcomes results in a higher representation of low income and underrepresented minority students in the top of the UC applicant pool, than do SAT or SBAC test scores.
-Using HSGPA with SBAC versus HSGPA with SAT also results in a more socioeconomically and racial/ethnically diverse applicant pool.
+- SBAC does as well as the SAT in predicting college outcomes, specifically first-year college GPA and second-year persistence rates, for students enrolled in CSU or UC. - HSGPA is a stronger predictor of first-year college GPA and second-year persistence than either SBAC or SAT at CSU. - None of the three assessments (HSGPA, SBAC, or SAT) are strong predictors of second-year persistence at CSU or UC campuses, and even less predictive for socioeconomically disadvantaged students compared to more advantaged students. - Patterns for predicting early college outcomes with HSGPA, SAT, and SBAC persist across all racial/ethnic groups.